dookbook/dookbook-doc-glossary/en/World Wide Web.md

 the Web is one of many applications built on top of the Internet.

 *Tim Berners-Lee* proposed the architecture of what became known as the *World Wide Web*.
-He created the first web server, web [[browser]], and webpage on his computer at the CERN physics research lab in 1990.
+He created the first Web server, [[Web browser]], and webpage on his computer at the CERN physics research lab in 1990.
 In 1991, he announced his creation on the *alt.hypertext* newsgroup, marking the moment the Web was first made public.